Packages

 If you are looking for a ready-made mobile robot, there are many popular, different sized and performing robots available in the market.
-As ACROME, we also provide a Mobile Robotics Kit containing a ready-to-use mobile robot and a simple environment for the robot.
-Please check the product page to learn more about this turn-key mobile robotics teaching & research solution.
+As ACROME, we also provide a Mobile Robotics Kit containing a ready-to-use mobile robot and a simple environment for the robot for mobile robotics teaching & research solution.

 Before diving into the intricacies of building a mobile robot, it's crucial to understand its basic components.
 A mobile robot is generally comprised of the following elements explained with such a biological analogy: